 Work your shoulders, triceps, biceps and forearms with arm circles or "shaving the head."
 You can even add weights to really challenge yourself with a Pilates version of biceps curls that's a departure from the way you've done this classic arm move before.

-Master the best Pilates exercises for arms.
+Master the best upper-body Pilates moves.

 Build Your Butt